iai-callgrind/iai-callgrind/README.md

 ## How far are we?

-Iai-callgrind is in a mature development stage and is already [in use](https://github.com/iai-callgrind/iai-callgrind/network/dependents).
+Iai-Callgrind is in a mature development stage and is already [in use](https://github.com/iai-callgrind/iai-callgrind/network/dependents).
 Nevertheless, you may experience big changes between a minor version bump.
 With the release of `0.14.0`, almost all `callgrind` capabilities are implemented